CodingMarkus/Epistaro/doc/dev/CStyleGuide.md

 Function-like macros must be defined and invoked with the same spacing conventions as regular functions.

 When breaking macros across multiple lines, align the backslashes.
-Place a space before each backslash.
-If the last line is the longest, align as if it also had a backslash.
+Place at least one space before each backslash.
+Ignore the last line.

 Examples:

 	#define XXX              \
 		statement;           \
 		very_long_statement; \
 		last_statement_even_longer;